|Website deprecated and outdated. Click here for the new site.|

-Dept. of Computer Sc. » Pattern Recognition » Courses » WS 18/19 » Seminar Deep Learning Theory & Applications [SemDL]
+Dept. of Computer Sc. » Pattern Recognition » Courses » SS 16 » Seminar Deep Learning Theory & Applications [SemDL]

 Seminar Deep Learning Theory & Applications [SemDL]

 Deep Neural Networks or so-called deep learning has attracted significant attention in the recent years.
-They have had a transformative influence on Natural Language Processing (NLP) and Artificial Intelligence (AI), with numerous success stories recent claims of superhuman learning performance in certain tasks.
-According to Young et al. (2017), more than 70% of the papers presented at recent NLP conferences made use of deep learning techniques.
-Interestingly, the concept of Neural Networks inspired researchers already over generations since Minky's famous book (cf. http://en.wikipedia.org/wiki/Society_of_Mind ).
+Interestingly the concept of Neural Networks inspired researchers already over generations since Minky's famous book (cf. http://en.wikipedia.org/wiki/Society_of_Mind ).
 Yet again, this technology brings researchers to the believe that Neural Networks will eventually be able to learn everything (cf. http://www.ted.com/talks/jeremy_howard_the_wonderful_and_terrifying_implications_of_computers_that_can_learn ).
-This year we will focus on sequence learning with LSTM (long short-term memory) and similar recurrent network architectures and on their application to natural language processing tasks.
+In this seminar, we will investigate the basics of neural networks as already found in Minsky's design and expand on this on the advances to modern deep convolutional neural networks.
+In addition, we will also investigate open-source deep learning libraries and look into the newest results in literature.

 Dates & Rooms: